 With each consecutive week, sailors will advance their sea and science abilities and skills by experiencing and practicing on the friendly waters of the Damariscotta River.
 In addition to gaining an understanding of the basic principles inherent in sea and science, participants will develop communication and teamwork skills that embrace an increase in self-confidence.
 When possible, each week will conclude with a fieldtrip such as sailing on a larger sailboat in the region or a maritime adventure.

-This this 2 week session investigates how people use, consume, and manage the harvesting of marine creatures from the Gulf of Maine.
+This two-week session investigates how people use, consume, and manage the harvesting of sea life from the Gulf of Maine.
 Hands-on activities will include lobster trap hauling and fishing (catch and release) and the proper handling and preparing of various types of fish and seafood overseen by a local chef and a local entrepreneur in the food industry.
 Participants will gain an understanding of how and why humans affect the marine food web.

-This 2 week session highlights the different types of ocean technology, including, submersibles and remote operated vehicles (ROVs) and how they can be used to explore and understand the ocean.
-BSSC will provide hands-on opportunities to build and study the use of these technologies to bring awareness to problems associated with marine debris from the surface to the sea floor.
-Rachael Miller and crew of the Rozalia Project (a non-profit organization for a clean ocean: www.rozaliaproject.org) will be working with the participants on marine debris projects.
+This two-week session highlights the different types of ocean technology, including, submersibles and remote operated vehicles (ROVs) and how they can be used to explore and understand the ocean.
+BSSC will provide hands-on opportunities to build and study the use of these technologies, and bring awareness to problems associated with marine debris from the surface to the sea floor.

 - Pass a swim test at the Center.